hiteshjoshi/angularjs-boilerplate/README.md

 # AngularJs boiler-plate

-With Foundation and Sass (most boiler-plates are with Bootstrap and less).
+With Foundation and Sass (most boiler-plates are with Bootstrap and Less).

 The tools we use are Node Package Manager (npm), Bower and Grunt

 * Read the package.json for the npm packages.
-* Read the bower.json for the bower fontend and backend packages.
+* Read the bower.json for the bower fontend packages.
 * Read the Gruntfile for background processing in development mode.

-## Install local
+## Install

     sudo apt-get install nodejs
     sudo npm install -g bower